 What is Web Content Accessibility Guidelines (WCAG) Compliance?

 WCAG compliance means making websites and digital content accessible to people with disabilities.
-This comes from guidelines by the World Wide Web Consortium (W3C).
+Specifically, this comes from guidelines by the World Wide Web Consortium (W3C).

 Why Does WCAG Compliance Matter?